glanceapp/glance/docs/configuration.md

 >
 > When using `slim`, the maximum number of columns allowed for that page is `2`.

+#### `center-vertically`
+When set to `true`, vertically centers the content on the page.
+Has no effect if the content is taller than the height of the viewport.

 #### `hide-desktop-navigation`
 Whether to show the navigation links at the top of the page on desktop.